harshturna/Sorter/README.md

 The Sorter class separates the sorting logic from the data structure. <br/>
 Some example data structures (string, array and linked list) are also included to show how to use the Sorter class.<br/><br/>

-<i>It's important to note that the Sorter class uses the bubble sort algorithm to sort the data structure, which may not be efficient for practical use cases.
+<b>NOTE</b> <i>The Sorter class uses the bubble sort algorithm to sort the data structure, which may not be efficient for practical use cases.
 However, the algorithm can be changed to a more efficient one based on the particular use case in the Sorter class. <i/>